Constipation affects roughly 2.5 million Americans.

 Did you know you can get affordable health care with the K Health app?

-Download K to check your symptoms, explore conditions and treatments, and, if needed text with a provider in minutes.
-K Health’s AI-powered app is HIPAA compliant and based on 20 years of clinical data.
+Download K Health to check your symptoms, explore conditions and treatments, and, if needed text with a provider in minutes.
+K Health’s AI-powered app is based on 20 years of clinical data.

 K Health has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.